LukaLambrecht/HashiSolver/gui/README.md

 ![](../docs/gui/solved.png)

 ### Closing the GUI
 You can just close the browser window.
-But to stop the actual underlying process, use the `ctrl`+`c` keys (or alternatively `ctrl`+`z`, but in that case you won't be able to launch again until you close the terminal and open a new one).
+But to stop the actual underlying process, use the `ctrl`+`c` keys (or alternatively `ctrl`+`z`, but in that case you won't be able to launch again until you close the terminal and open a new one, or manually free the socket used by this application).